firebase/extensions/storage-resize-images/README.md

 * Cloud Storage path for resized images: A relative path in which to store resized images.
 For example, if you specify a path here of `thumbs` and you upload an image to `/images/original.jpg`, then the resized image is stored at `/images/thumbs/original_200x200.jpg`.
 If you prefer to store resized images at the root of your bucket, leave this field empty.

-* Cache-Control header for resized images: Do you want to specify a `Cache-Control` header for the resized image files?
-Learn more about [`Cache-Control` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
-If you prefer not to use a `Cache-Control` header, leave this field empty.
+* Cache-Control header for resized images: This extension automatically copies any `Cache-Control` metadata from the original image to the resized images.
+For the resized images, do you want to overwrite this copied `Cache-Control` metadata or add `Cache-Control` metadata?
+Learn more about [`Cache-Control` headers](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control).
+If you prefer not to overwrite or add `Cache-Control` metadata, leave this field empty.